arieees666/arieees666.github.io/README.md

  - January 25, 2021: `Completed the ff rooms on tryhackme: Ohsint, Brooklyn99, and BruteIt.
 They were fairly easy.
 Did a simple sigrop on 0x41414141 ctf.
 Other pwn are hard ngl`
  - January 26, 2021: `First time exploiting a vulnerable cronjob on tryhackme, was pretty fun.
 Worked on some guessy ctf challs (shadowctf), will work on the pwn from 0x41414141 later after class.`
  - January 27, 2021: `Our place had an 8-hour brownout, but I saved a heap challenge to practice beforehand.
 Pwned the baby heap from fireshellctf 2019 and got to play with tcache poisons a little bit more.
 I should probably make it a habit to check .bss variables.
 Got the user flag for the gamingserver room on thm but couldn't escalate privs since I couldn't download files on the free attackbox.`
+ - January 28, 2021: `Did the LianYu room on tryhackme, needed some help with the stego enumeration but handled the privesc pretty easily.`